halt-dos/hd-wiki-public/docs/cloud/waf/listener/Setting/learningSetting.md

     Default: 10

 ##### **Trigger Threshold**
-Users can specify the minimum number of HTTP requests required per URL to enable learning mitigations.
+Users can specify the minimum number of HTTP requests required per URL to enable learning mitigation.
 When the threshold is breached then it triggers is turned on for the learn URLs.

     Accepted values: Integer